|SEND Policy 2022-23||SEND Information Report 2022-23|

 All our staff monitor children’s progress on a regular basis, both academically and emotionally.
 Through communication with parents, Senior Leadership and the Pastoral Team, we aim to provide support in a range of ways, most appropriate to the child and their individual needs.
 Whilst this can take place through the class teaching, other times in may involve small group support, one-to-one or specific intervention.
 Pye Bank has developed close relationships with outside agencies that can support our children and families.
 We work closely with the Speech and Language Service; School 2 School Support; Educational Psychologists; Early Years Inclusion and the Autism Team.
 All these services support children and families through both assessment and advice.
 The Multi Agency Support Team (MAST) also link closely with the Pastoral Team to support families outside of school.

 At Pye Bank we are in a developing culture for supporting children with Special Educational Needs and Disabilities.
 We are constantly seeking new ways to support our children and families, providing a quality learning environment and additional provision for all to be proud of.
 Regardless of a child’s ability, through learning together and learning to be together, every child has the right to achieve their full potential.

 We are creative and innovative in our approaches and have a distinctive ethos.
 We now offer Alternative Provision within our own school and for the Locality linked to Forest Schools.
 We have also developed a high quality, specialist, small group personalised learning base called Crystal Zone for children with more complex needs.

 We are proud of our inclusive ethos.
 For further information about the arrangements for the admission of disabled pupils please see the SEND policy below.
-The school's Disability Equality Policy identifies the steps taken by school to ensure that disabled pupils are not treated less favorably than other students.
+The school's Equalities and Disability Equality Policies identifies the steps taken by school to ensure that disabled pupils are not treated less favourably than other students.